TechHelpForNonprofits/Map-OneDrive-o365-to-QuickAccess/README.md

 <img src="./QuickAccessLinks.png" alt="Final result after running script">

 <h4>How to deploy the script</h4>
-Download the powershell script QuickAccess.ps1
+Download the powershell script <a href="QuickAccess.ps1" download>QuickAccess.ps1</a>